Brady, Fournette lead Bucs over Panthers 31-17

 Brady completed 23 of 35 passes, and Evans finished with seven receptions for 104 yards.
 Fournette averaged 8.6 yards per carry on 12 rushing attempts.

-Teddy Bridgewater was 33 of 42 for 367 yards and two interceptions for the Panthers (0-2), who had four turnovers in addition to nine penalties.
-Carolina also allowed five sacks, one of them resulting in a fumble that set up Brady’s only TD pass.
+Teddy Bridgewater was 33 of 42 for 367 yards and two interceptions for the Panthers (0-2), who had four turnovers.

-“We just can’t beat ourselves and have negative plays,” Bridgewater said.
-“But hats off to Tampa.
-They are a great team.
-We talked about protecting the ball and protecting the QB, and we have four turnovers.
-I have to be better and I take ownership in that.”

-McCaffrey, who spent most of the fourth quarter on the sideline with a lower leg injury, scored on runs of 1 and 7 yards.
-He finished with 88 yards from scrimmage, 59 rushing on 18 carries and 29 receiving on four catches.
+McCaffrey, who spent most of the fourth quarter on the sideline with an apparent ankle injury, scored on runs of 1 and 7 yards and finished with 58 yards rushing and 29 receiving on four catches.

-“It’s tough when you don’t have your best players on the field,” Bridgewater said.

-Carolina got big days from receivers DJ Moore (eight catches, 120 yards) and Robby Anderson (nine receptions, 109 yards).

-“Nine penalties and four giveaways, but it’s a one-score game in the fourth quarter,” Panthers coach Matt Rhule said.
-“We have to do a better job of playing clear football.”

-Brady threw for 239 yards and two TDs during Tampa Bay’s 34-23 season-opening loss at New Orleans.
-He also hurt the Bucs with a pair of interceptions, including one that was returned for a touchdown and drew criticism from Arians.
+DJ Moore had eight catches for 120 yards and Robby Anderson had nine receptions for 109 yards for Carolina.
+Brady threw for 239 yards and two TDs during the previous week’s 34-23 season-opening loss at New Orleans.
+He also hurt the Bucs with a pair of interceptions, including one that was returned for a touchdown and drew criticism from coach Bruce Arians.

 The defense set the tone for Sunday’s victory, forcing two turnovers within a three-play span of the first quarter after not having any takeaways during the season opener.